P1xt/p1xt-guides/README.md

 ### Tier 0 - Web Development - Fullstack Bootcamp - App Academy Open

 Complete the [App Academy Open](https://open.appacademy.io/) free online Fullstack Bootcamp.

+If you want a bit tougher intro, please feel free to substitute with [Web Development - Deep Dive Into Modern Web Development - Full Stack Open 2020](./specializations/full_stack_open_2020.md).
+This, will result in you learning "about the same" amount as you would with App Academy, however the content will begin at a more advanced level so you'll need a higher degree of determination and "grit" to make the most of it.

+If "but am I wasting my time learning Ruby" is causing you anxiety that is preventing you from progressing in your learning journey, feel free to substitute with [Web Development - Fullstack Bootcamp - The Odin Project - Full Stack JavaScript](./specializations/the_odin_project_javascript.md).
+Note, this option will result in you learning less than you would have with App Academy Open but it's still a viable path in which you will learn a lot.
+Note 2: You're really not wasting your time learning Ruby.
+The language used isn't what's important here.
+The important part is the foundational concepts that will illuminate all of your future learning, regardless of language.

 | Courses                                                                                                                                                               |   Status   |   Evidence   |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------: | :----------: |